SubhadityaMukherjee/AI-knowledge-base/docs/articles/DL/Tree of Thoughts Explained Simply (LLMs Dehyped - 1).md

 But you might ask, why do we care?
 I just want my assignment done for me.

-## Why bother adding it to an LLM?
+## Why Bother Adding it to an LLM?
 To better understand why we care about algorithms like this, we need to dig into some of the shortcomings behind LLMs.
 - **Fixed Knowledge** : A LLM is trained on a large text database encompassing a huge chunk of the web.
 But the web is not a fixed resource, neither is the information in it.
 Unless the model is trained with new data or an external data source is given to it, it’s “knowledge” is essentially fixed.
 - **Cost of training** : Training a LLM like ChatGPT is extremely costly, and it is just not possible to keep updating the model everytime something new pops up on the internet.